 - Share Name.
-If only 1 device is connected, the default share name is USB_Storage.
-You can click the name shown, or you can type it in the address field of your web Browser.
-If Not Shared is shown, the default share has been deleted, and no other share for the root folder exists.
+If only one device is connected, the default share name is USB\Storage.
+You can click the name shown, or you can type it in the address field of your web browser.
+If Not Shared is shown, the default share has been deleted and no other share for the root folder exists.
 Click the link to change this setting. - Read Access and Write Access.
 Shows the permissions and access controls on the network folder: All - no password (the default) allows all users to access the network folder.
 The password for admin is the same one that you use to log in to the router. - Folder Name.
 Full path of the network folder. - Volume Name.
-Volume name from the storage device (either USB drive or HDD). - Total Space and Free Space.
+Volume name from the USB storage device. - Total Space and Free Space.
 Shows the current utilization of the storage device.